lou-cs/company/README.md

 ## <a name="value_e"></a>5.
 Lead through Data

-We believe in moving beyond opinions and approaching decisions with data.
+When making desions, we prioritize using data to support opinions.
 Data creates clarity and aligns our team to work on the things with the largest impact.

 ## <a name="value_f"></a>6.
-Be Open
+Be Open [|| Grow through Feedback]

-We believe building a company where everyone can exchange informartion and ideas openly is vital if we are going to impact a new generation of immersive technology.
+We believe building a company where everyone can exchange informartion and ideas openly is vital if we are going to shape a new generation of immersive technology.

+We believe in fostering a team where everyone embraces feedback, personal development and new opportunities.
+Wanting to support and see eacother succeed is vital if we we are going to impact a new generation of immersive technology.